.wsz skins cannot be used on Windows

 But I haven't worked it out in detail.

-#7 Updated by Ariadne Conill 19 days ago
+#7 Updated by Ariadne Conill over 3 years ago

 Well, the reason I ask is because some module sets are distributed as archives.